Personal Information Protection Compliance

 - continuing competence information submitted by registrants is stored separately from professional conduct (discipline) files

 - our staff involved in the professional conduct (discipline) process do not have access to the continuing competence files of members

 - information obtained as a result of the Alternative Complaint Resolution process is confidential

 - the Complaints Director does not have access to Alternative Complaint Resolution records

-We disclose registrant information, only as needed to carry out the business of the College, to councillors, committee members and business affiliates, (i.e. for mailing services and information technology support) all of which are required to sign a confidentiality agreement and are held accountable for maintaining the security and confidentiality of any information we provide to them.
-We may publish aggregate data but must ensure that it is impossible to identify individual practitioners.
+We disclose registrant information, only as needed to carry out the business of the College, to councillors, committee members and business affiliates, (i.e. for communication services and information technology support) all of which are required to sign a confidentiality agreement and are held accountable for maintaining the security and confidentiality of any information we provide to them.
+We may publish aggregate data but must ensure that it is impossible to identify individual registrants.
 Council members sign a consent document authorizing us to disclose their contact information.